+Analysis and Evaluation

 The Budget Committee serves in all three areas of the College Council's primary functions including: planning, issue management, and communication.
 Specifically, the Budget Committee develops annual budget assumptions, recommends reserve and contingency funds, identifies discretionary monies, and reviews and develops strategies for funding campus priorities.
 The Budget Committee reviews and makes recommendations for resolution of emerging budget issues and creates processes for better budget development and management.
 Throughout the year, the Budget Committee articulates and clarifies the budge development and management process for the campus community, including training, promoting budget awareness, and maintaining the transparency for budget decisions.